dapr/docs/howto/setup-state-store/setup-sqlserver.md

 ## Create a Dapr component

+> currently this component does not support state management for actors

 The next step is to create a Dapr component for SQL Server.

 Create the following YAML file named `sqlserver.yaml`: